PlesaLab/DS12k_barcodes/readme.md

-# Orthogonal 12-mer barcodes for DropSynth beads
+# Orthogonal 12-mer barcodes for DropSynth-12K beads

 This repository contains barcode sets, source sequences, intermediate results, and historical analysis scripts for designing 12-nucleotide barcodes for DropSynth barcoded beads.
 Candidate sequences were derived from the Elledge 240,000-member 25-mer barcode library, screened for sequence composition, melting temperature, restriction sites, and self-dimerization, and pruned using Levenshtein distance.